Shivansps/VPC_Compressor/README.md

 Default value is 65536<br/><br/>

 minimum_size<br/>
-This is the minimum size in bytes that a file has to be to be compressed, this is used as a optimissation to avoid compressing files that are not worth it.
-This could be set 0 whiout any problem since files that end up bigger than original are ignored.<br/>
+This is the minimum size in bytes that a file has to be to be compressed, this is used as a optimisation to avoid compressing files that are not worth it.
+This could be set 0 without any problem since files that end up bigger than original are ignored.<br/>
 Default value is 10240<br/><br/>

 ignore_list<br/>